Product Design • UX Strategy • B2B

 Homepage

-Clear presentation of creative offerings with direct links to galleries
+Clear presentation of creative offerings with links to galleries

 Creative gallery

-We included a filter that allows users to view segmented samples by product, style, and vertical
+Filter allows user exploration and freedom to view by product, style, and vertical

 Lightbox Experience